Ephedrine nasal drops can help to ease a blocked nose.

-- If you have an overactive thyroid, or any problems with your prostate or kidneys.
+- If you have an overactive thyroid gland, or any problems with your prostate gland or kidneys.

 - If you have ever had an allergic reaction to a medicine.

 - If you are taking any other medicines.
 This includes any medicines you are taking which are available to buy without a prescription, as well as herbal and complementary medicines.
 You must not use ephedrine if you have taken a medicine for depression, known as a monoamine-oxidase inhibitor (MAOI) within the previous two weeks.